lemlac/mulem/docs/reference.md

 | `0o` | 8 | `01234567` |
 | `0x` | 16 | `0123456789abcdef` (case insensitive) |

-As said before, it's essential to put spaces between operators so that they don't get confused for something else.
+It's been said before, but it's essential to put spaces between operators so that they don't get confused for something else.

 ```
 1++1  -- Creates an array [1, 1].